Shehrbaano-Ali/WikiScore-Lusofonia-Wish-8/README.md

 **5. Healthy Competition *(Badges):***
 I used badgeRules and renderLegend to create a *Ranking System* from `Level 1 to Level 6`.
 These aren't just pictures; I created these badges to make editors feel like they are leveling up in a game.
 It turns a boring task into a fun, healthy competition.

 ---

+## 📱Mobile Adaptation & UX Polishing
+A professional tool must be accessible.
+I implemented specific mobile-first logic to ensure the terminal remains functional on small screens:

+1. Implemented a swipeable table logicnthat keeps the data-heavy leaderboard readable on mobile without squishing columns.
+2. I created a *Swipe to see scores* hint that only appears on mobile.
+3. Since mobile devices lack hover states, I built a custom `showNameTooltip` function.
+When a truncated username is tapped, a subtle terminal-style popup appears to show the full ID before fading away.
+4. Utilized Tailwind md: prefixes to ensure the layout snaps from a tight mobile view to a wide, balanced desktop sequence automatically.

+---
 ## API & Retrieval (RAG Principles)